 Recognizing the harms of charging people fines and fees they simply cannot afford to pay, one in four states require courts to conduct ability to pay assessments every time they order a person to pay a fine, fee, assessment or surcharge.
-The Albama Rules of Criminal Procedure provide that judges "should" consider ability to pay before imposing fines, but the inquiry is not mandatory.
-Furthermore, Alabama does not require-or even suggest-an ability to pay assessment before a judge imposes fees.vi
+Michigan does not require judges to conduct an ability to pay hearing when they impose fines or fees.
+It does, however, require judges to conduct an ability to pay assessment at the time of enforcement for unpaid fines and fees.vi

-Recommendation: Alabama should require courts to conduct an ability to pay assessment every time they order a person to pay a fine, fee, assessment, or surcharge.
+Recommendation: Michigan should require courts to conduct an ability to pay assessment every time they order a person to pay a fine, fee, assessment, or surcharge.